flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 ## Diffraction
 > "The bending of waves around the corners of an obstacle or through an aperture into the region of geometrical shadow of the obstacle/aperture."

+This is meant to be a simple tune that takes advantage of the entire range of notes on the piano, analogous the range of visible light (colour) in the electromagnetic spectrum.
+I focused on retaining a constant pace - analogous to the constant speed of light - and on skipping around keys - analogous to how light bends, the effect of which lends its name to this song.

 ## Nastic
 > "(of the movement of plant parts) caused by an external stimulus but unaffected in direction by it."